 “I had never used Zoom before, so, to be completely honest, I was terrified on the first day of our workshop about how everything would work.
 The experience exceeded all of my expectations.
 Through this format, there was an intensity of collaboration that went very deep.
 I know our virtual workshop will have a huge impact on the production moving forward.”

-– Diane Paulus, Director of 1776 / Terrie and Bradley Bloom Artistic Director
+– Diane Paulus, Co-Director of 1776 / Terrie and Bradley Bloom Artistic Director

 The virtual workshop of the American Repertory Theater production of 1776 directed by Diane Paulus took place from April 6 to April 18, 2020.
 Around 35 people regularly participated—including the twenty-four-person cast, director Diane Paulus, choreographer Jeffrey Page, dramaturgs, stage managers, associate and assistant directors, and the music team, and some sessions included up to 60 participants, adding in staff and other folks working on the production.
 The biggest discovery from this experience was how impactful this workshop turned out to be, planting the seeds for our future in-person rehearsal process.
 Our team wanted to collate some tips and things we learned during our process in case any colleagues in the field who are organizing similar workshops might find them helpful.
 Enjoy!

 We sent around a survey to all workshop participants (actors, SMs, music, etc.) to know more about their logistical situation.
 Questions included:

 - What equipment do you have access to? (computer, smartphone, tablet, etc.)